 Our primary interest rate exposures will relate to the yield on our investments and the financing cost of our debt, as well as our interest rate swaps that we utilize for hedging purposes.
 Changes in interest rates will affect our net interest income, which is the difference between the interest income we earn on our interest-earning investments and the interest expense we incur in financing these investments.
-Interest rate fluctuations resulting in our interest rates also may affect our ability to invest in investments, the value of our investments and our ability to realize gains from the disposition of investments.
+Interest rate fluctuations resulting in our interest expense exceeding interest income would result in operating losses for us.
+Changes in the level of interest rates also may affect our ability to invest in investments, the value of our investments and our ability to realize gains from the disposition of investments.
 Changes in interest rates may also affect borrower default rates.